hashicorp/vault/website/source/guides/upgrading/upgrade-to-0.5.0.html.md

 ## `TTL` Field in Token Lookup

-Previously, the `ttl` field returned when calling `lookup` or `lookup-self` on the token authentication backend displayed the TTL set at token creation.
+Previously, the `ttl` field returned when calling `lookup` or `lookup-self` on the token auth method displayed the TTL set at token creation.
 It now displays the time remaining (in seconds) for the token's validity period.
 The original behavior has been moved to a field named `creation_ttl`.